WOTC Tax Credit Amounts

 The amount of the tax credit that employers can claim depends on the target group of the individual hired, the wages paid to that individual, and the number of hours that individual worked during the first year of employment.
 There is also a maximum tax credit that can be earned for each target group.

-- - The employer may claim a tax credit equal to 25% of the new hire's first year of qualified wages.
+- After working at least 120 hours, the employer may claim a tax credit equal to 25% of the new hire's first year of qualified wages.
 The maximum tax credit on first year wages is between $750 and $6,000, depending on the eligible target group.

-- - The employer may claim a tax credit equal to 40% of the new hire's first year of wages.
+- After working at least 400 hours, the employer may claim a tax credit equal to 40% of the new hire's first year of wages.
 The maximum tax credit on first year wages is between $1,200 and $9,600, depending on the eligible target group.